 Settling on a college is a huge decision in so many ways, and one that many students are not ready to make when their first day on campus is still 10 months away.

 4. “Is my application as strong as it can be?”

 If you think of yourself as a stock, the goal is to sell yourself at the highest possible point.
 Early decision applicants are selling themselves based on where they stand at the end of the all-important junior year.
 If you feel you’ve maxed out your SAT/ACT score, feel confident about your GPA as-is, and have no regrets about the rigor of your courses from 9th through 11th grade then you may have hit the apex of your high school career.
 If you are more in the late-bloomer category (i.e. You thought 9th grade was still middle school and forgot to study…for an entire year), you may need senior year in order to maximize your potential and show colleges what you can really do.
-In that case, ED may not be the best choice.
+In that case, Regular Decision or Early Decision II may be the preferable choice.